ALedgerwood/Poetry-Analysis-Using-NLP/README.md

 I used the steps from the tutorial to do nlp on the poem:

-remove stop words,
+- remove stop words

-lemmatize
+- lemmatize

-look at the five most common words
+- look at the five most common words

-extract just the adjectives using POS tagging
+- extract just the adjectives using POS tagging